 St Mary’s Buildings Committee, headed by Mike Wright with full-on assistance from the church architect, has already overseen the preparation of tender documents.
 Quotes have been received, the most acceptable of which is in the region of £200,000.

-Obviously it has been necessary to find grant money, again Mike Wright at the helm, and whilst some £70,000 has been gifted already (September 2019) a further £100,000 is needed.
-The most likely benefactor insists on a grant application being “community” led, so it is essential to have the ACTIVE support of many various bodies and organisations in the parish, the school children, the parish council etc. In addition, the selected contractor is expected to provide trainee work placements ie. ensuring that ancient skills like masonry are perpetuated.
+Obviously it has been necessary to find grant money, again Mike Wright at the helm, and whilst just over £140,000 has been gifted to date, 12th January 2020, we still need to find a further £60,000.
+Most benefactors insists on grant applications being “community” led, so it is essential to have the ACTIVE support of the many various bodies and organisations in the parish, businesses, the school children, the parish council etc. In addition, the selected contractor is expected to provide trainee work placements ie. ensuring that ancient skills like masonry are perpetuated.

 The hope is that during 2020 sufficient money will be in place to allow the work to commence.